A bay to take your breath away

-This sleepy, coastal town is known for the idyllic beach that makes for excellent evening strolls, striking sunrises that will take your breath away and myriad of marine life that regularly graces Newbiggin Bay with its presence.
+This sleepy, coastal town is known for the idyllic beach that makes for excellent evening strolls, striking sunrises that will take your breath away and the myriad of marine life that regularly graces Newbiggin Bay with its presence.

 The once vital port for shipping grain and ex-coal mining town is now a small fishing port, and Newbiggin Maritime Centre is its hub.
 As early as 1828, Newbiggin was a popular beach resort, with facilities to cater for visitors.
 The town had five public houses, one of which had a spa-like array of bathing facilities, several shops and lodging houses.